PoisotLab/ms_networkary_classifiers/README.md

 indicate an average $\ge 0.99$. {#tbl:comparison}

 # Guidelines for the assesment of network predictive models

+We establish that due to the low prevalence of interactions, even poor classifiers applied to food web data will reach a high accuracy; this is because the measure is dominated by the accidentally correct predictions of negatives.
+On simulated confusion matrices with ranges of imbalance that are credible for ecological networks, MCC had the most desirable behavior, and informedness is a linear measure of classifier skill.
+By performing simulations with four models and an ensemble, we show that informedness and ROC-AUC are consistently high on network data, and that MCC and PR-AUC are more accurate measures of the effective performance of the classifier.
+Finally, by measuring the structure of predicted networks, we highlight an interesting paradox: the models with the best performance measures are not the models with the closest reconstructed network structure.
+We discuss these results in the context of establishing guidelines for the prediction of ecological interactions.

 The results presented here highlight an interesting paradox: although the Random Forest was ultimately able to get a correct estimate of network structure